kailigo/LineSegmentMatching/README.md

 ## Dependecy

-The code is based on OpenCV , and you need CMake to build a project from the code.
+The code is based on OpenCV (2.*), and you need CMake to build a project from the code.
+The code has been tested in both Windows and Linux.
+Should you meet any problem in compiling the code, feel free the contact with Kai Li (li.kai.gml@gmail.com)

 ## Demo

 ./LSM ./data/1.jpg ./data/2.jpg